Green Homes Grant

 The primary work has to be completed before you can get the funding for any secondary improvements

-If the primary work doesn't go ahead or is delayed beyond the deadline, there is a risk that you'll miss out on funding for any secondary measures you've already had installed, so you would be liable for the full cost yourself.
+So, if the primary work doesn't go ahead or is delayed beyond the deadline, there is a risk that you'll miss out on funding for any secondary measures you've already had installed, so you would be liable for the full cost yourself.

 If you already have any of these installed in your home, you can't use them to replace the measures you already have in your home.
 However, you can use them to install "top-ups", for example, additional loft insulation so it reaches the recommended level.